Now is the Time to Begin Planning a Pool

-- It takes time—Due to the length of time that it takes to obtain financing for backyard projects, it often takes longer than you would expect to begin a backyard projects.
-In addition, with line locations and building permits—the planning for projects can often take from several weeks to several months.
-Add to this the actual time that it takes to build the project, including weather delays—and all of the sudden swim season is here.
+- It takes time—Due to the length of time that it takes to plan/design the project, obtain financing, get underground lines located, get HOA approval (if required), and get a building permit, it often takes longer than you would expect to begin a backyard project.
+This process can take from several weeks to several months.
+Add to this the actual time that it takes to build the project, including weather delays—and all of the sudden pool season is here.
 There is nothing more frustrating than having a project under construction and wishing you were already using it.

 In a few short months we will be approaching the end of this window, so now is the time to get started on that backyard improvement that you desire.

 “How do I begin the planning process for a swimming pool?”

 Like any large investment, it is critical that you take your time in making decisions.
 Following are some tips to help get you started on the proper path when purchasing a swimming pool:

 - Look at as many pools as you can—It is a good idea to visit your friends’ swimming pools and get their opinion on things that they would do different, but the best way to do this is on the internet.
 Google Images, Pinterest, & Houzz are both excellent sources for pool ideas.
 As you see things that you like, make a list of them.

 - Discuss the project with your family—It is important that the pool meets your particular needs.
 Such items as the following should be considered.